Howrah–Sibpur Conspiracy case

-The Howrah-Sibpur Conspiracy case refers to the arrest and trials of 47 Indian nationalists of the Anushilan Samiti that followed in the wake of the murder of Inspector Shamsul Alam on 24 January 1910 in Calcutta.
+On 24 January 1910 in Calcutta, 47 Indian nationalists of the Anushilan Samiti were arrested and tried in the wake of the murder of Inspector Shamsul Alam.
 Alam was Deputy superintendent and intelligence officer in Bengal Police investigating the murder of Naren Gosain, crown-witness in the Alipore bomb case, and other murders including those of Ashutosh Biswas, advocate of Calcutta High Court in charge of prosecution of Gossain murder case, and of Naren Bannerjee, the police officer who arrested Khudiram Bose.
 Alam had uncovered the underlying Bengali revolutionary network of the Anushilan Samiti that linked the murders and other robberies around this time, and at the time of his own murder at the hand of Biren Dutta Gupta, Alam was preparing to consolidate the charges to bring them all to trial in a single case.

 47 of the accused were arrested by 29 January 1910.
 The trial of the accused commenced on 4 March 1910 with a second hearing in the Calcutta High Court in July 1910.
 However, the de-centralised structure of the Samiti meant the prosecution's attempts to demonstrate the crimes as linked and the Samiti as a unifying organisation failed.
 33 of the accused were subsequently acquitted.
 Of the accused, Jatin Mukherjee and Narendranath Bhattacharjee were among those convicted and sentenced to one-year imprisonment.